 We continue to evolve the way we deliver our services so our people give our clients an even better experience, improve the quality of what we do and create economic capacity to invest in the future.
-We use both on and offshore resources at Service Delivery centres and Centres of Excellence to streamline, standardise, automate, and centralise portions of the audit.
+We use both on and offshore resources at Service Delivery centres and Centres of Excellence to simplify, standardise, automate, and centralise portions of the audit.

-Percentage of audit hours performed by Service Delivery Centres
+Percentage of audit hours performed by Service Delivery Centres / Centres of Excellence

-FY16 FY17 FY18 FY19 FY20

-2.6% 3.5% 5.0% 6.1% 7.1%
+FY17 FY18 FY19 FY20 FY21 FY22 3.5% 5.0% 6.1% 7.1% 10.2% 11.7%